nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Adding a patient: `add`

-Adds a patient to the list by entering their IC number.
+Adds a patient to the list by entering their IC number so that consultation details for the patient can be recorded.
 <!-- So that ..., This means that ... -->

 Usage: `add IC_NUMBER`